17-year old Christine Mari Inzer authors first book

 By on January 22, 2015

-Born in 1997 to an American father and a Japanese mother, Christine Mari Inzer, left Japan at age 6 to relocate to the United States.
+Born in 1997 to an American father and a Japanese mother, Christine Mari Inzer left Japan at age 6 with her family to relocate to the United States.

-Ten years later, she travels back to Japan for a six-week cultural immersion to reconnect with her roots.
+Ten years later, she traveled back to Japan for a six-week cultural immersion to reconnect with her roots.

 Her fascinating adventure, self-discovery and experiences are all beautifully captured in Halfway Home: Drawing My Way Through Japan, the appealing book Inzer penned, made even more engaging with illustrations in comic fashion.